GATEKEEPER-OU/matkg-rdfizer/README.md

 This component aims at to transform EMR (T2D Lab Tests) and PHR (Samsung Health data) to HeLiFit ontology through the use of the RML Mapper.

 ## Build and Create RDFizer.jar with IntelliJ IDEA as development environment

 1. git clone https://github.ecodesamsung.com/Health-Innovation/rdfizer.git
 2. open the project IntelliJ IDEA
-3. make sure you are using Java 17.0.2 with IntelliJ IDEA: File --> Project Structure --> Project --> SDK
+3. make sure you are using Java 17.0.2 (amazon corretto-17) with IntelliJ IDEA: File --> Project Structure --> Project --> SDK

 ## RDFox configuration for the RDFizer-Data-Test
 1. Download RDFox 6.0 from https://www.oxfordsemantic.tech/downloads